-The executive team of the nonprofit participate in the meeting.
+The executive team of the nonprofit participates in the meeting.
 But they bring in an outside facilitator to run the agenda.
 To be fair, this facilitator touches base in between meetings and runs those meetings according to a system.

-Even though there are people qualified to run the show, and the agenda is the same nearly every time, they have an outside facilitator each time.
+Even though there are people qualified to run the show and the agenda is the same nearly every time, they have an outside facilitator each time.

 It’s not free.

 But as a participant in this meeting, I can honestly say it’s worth every penny.
 A highly engaged but not emotionally invested outsider can bring perspective to an organization that you will never get otherwise.

 Despite the expense, if you want to lead your church through a growth barrier, get some outside perspective.

 #6 – Draw a line in the sand.

 It’s important to believe the best about people.